OlGe404/ansible-collections/README.md

 ```

 # Prerequisites
-Run `scripts/python3-venv.sh` and `scripts/docker-install.sh` to bootstrap the virtuelenv for python and to install docker (on ubuntu).
+Run `scripts/python3-venv.sh` and `scripts/docker-install.sh` to bootstrap the virtuelenv for python and to install docker locally (on ubuntu).

 Next, run `source .venv/bin/activate` to activate the python virtualenv in your shell and
-`ansible-galaxy collection install -r requirements.yaml` to install all necessary ansible collections.
+`scripts/ansible-galaxy-requirements.sh` to install all necessary ansible collections.

-To test that all prerequisites are fullfilled, run `scripts/ansible-test-sanity.sh` and `scripts/molecule-tests.sh apt`.
+To test that all prerequisites are fullfilled, run `scripts/ansible-test-sanity.sh` and `scripts/molecule-test.sh apt`.
 This will run tests for the ansible collection and for the `apt` role.
 If those can be performed, you are good to go.

 # Add more roles